Mushigarou/NetPractice/README.md

   - **Local host:** the computer at which the user is working
   - **Foreign host:** any other hostname on the network
 - **Network:** A network is a collection of interconnected devices, systems, or components that can communicate and exchange data with each other (WAN, LAN...)
   - **Physical network:** the hardware that makes up the network (cables, servers, routers, switches...).
-The physical network must support and the implementation of the logical network for proper functioning
+The physical network must support the implementation of the logical network for proper functioning
   - **Logical network:** is the virtual design, functional aspect of the network based on the organization's needs, in other words, it's the blueprint for implementing the physical network infrastructure (how systems are interconnected, routing protocols, IP addressing, logical network segmentation...)
 - **Packet:** a block of data used by the process to receive and send data in one transaction between the host and its network
 - **Port:** A logical endpoint that allows network protocols and services to communicate (send and receive data)